stefan-jansen/machine-learning-for-trading/16_word_embeddings/README.md

-# Chapter 16: Word-Vector Embeddings
+# Extracting better features: Word Embeddings for SEC Filings

 This chapter introduces uses neural networks to learn a vector representation of individual semantic units like a word or a paragraph.
 These vectors are dense rather than sparse as in the bag-of-words model and have a few hundred real-valued rather than tens of thousand binary or discrete entries.
 They are called embeddings because they assign each semantic unit a location in a continuous vector space.